spongeMan3-ctrl/vimst/README.md

  Clean and efficient configuration for C code development.

 This repository holds my personal, easy-to-read Vim configuration (`.vimrc`).
 It's optimized for a **distraction-free C programming environment**.
+[ To copy my config you need to add .
+Before vimrc ]

 ---